brian-naughton/the-echo-chamber/images/README.md

 This directory contains visual assets for "The Echo Chamber" project, including:

-- Cover image
+- Final Cover image
-- Screenshots from the creation process
+- v1 Draft image
+- Landscape image used for promotion